Dannypa/Precise-Calculations/README.md

-# Presice-Calculations
+# Precise-Calculations
-Some python modules for presice calculations
+Some python modules for precise calculations